davidchalifoux/kaput-cli/README.md

 ## `kaput files:link FILEID`

-Generates download link.
+Generate a download link

 ```
 USAGE
   $ kaput files:link FILEID

 ARGUMENTS
-  FILEID  ID of the file to generate a link for.
+  FILEID  (ID of the file to generate a link for)

 DESCRIPTION
   ...